cartesi/experiments/src/pages/iris-classifier.md

 ---
 title: Iris Classifier
-description: The Iris classifier uses KNN supervised learning to predict what flower the user is inputing to the dapp.
+description: The Iris classifier uses KNN supervised learning to predict what flower the user is inputing to the DApp.
 The prediction and computation take place on-chain using the Cartesi API.
 logo: "https://iili.io/H0yho92.png"
 thumbnail: "https://iili.io/H0yho92.png"
 tags: